Wonderland

 NZ 2025 / The Cuba Press

-Introducing Wonderland, the new novel by Tracy Farr, published May 2025 by The Cuba Press.
+Introducing Wonderland, the new novel by Tracy Farr, out now from The Cuba Press.

 Here is a story.
 We can tell it to you.
 We saw it with our own six eyes.
 We heard it with our own six shell-like ears.
 We held it in our own six hands, so we can tell you (oh yes!).